How to Deal with Passive Aggressive Colleagues

 Now that we know the importance and impact of active listening in our day-to-day interactions, it’s time to learn about the skills involved!

-Here are some skills on active listening to become a better listener:
+Mastering active listening skills to become a better listener, for better communication

 Ψ Be Present In The Conversation